Dallas Schools with Teacher Certification Programs

-Candidates for Secondary certification need to complete 24 hours in a teaching field, 18 of which are upper division courses.
+Candidates for Secondary certification need to complete 24 hours in a teaching field, 18 of which are upper-division courses.
 Students wishing to major in two or more content areas will need to complete additional content hours.
 Education coursework will include middle and high school observation courses, adolescent psychology and principles of secondary education.

 All-Level Certification (Grades EC-12)

 This certification program is designed for teachers of subjects such as language, drama and art.
-Candidates have to have 24 hours of teaching field courses, 18 of which are upper division courses, and then complete 13 education courses including student teaching.
+Candidates have to have 24 hours of teaching field courses, 18 of which are upper-division courses, and then complete 13 education courses including student teaching.
 The education component will include classes in computer problem solving, classroom observations in elementary and middle schools, adolescent psychology and educational evaluation.

 University of Texas at Arlington

 At the undergraduate level, UT Arlington requires that students complete two years of prerequisite coursework with a 2.75 GPA and pass the Texas Higher Education Assessment with acceptable scores prior to being admitted to the education program.
-At the graduate level, both certification-only programs and master's degrees area available, some of which may be done online.
+At the graduate level, both certification-only programs and master's degrees are available, some of which may be done online.